urvib3/csci-401-capstone-histopathology/sample_problems/README.md

 A state can represent a partially completed Sudoku grid.

-- \(g\): cost associated with assignments already made
+- **g:** cost associated with assignments already made
-- \(h\): estimate of the remaining conflicts or work needed to complete the grid
+- **h:** estimate of the remaining conflicts or work needed to complete the grid

 A* can be formulated for Sudoku, but constraint propagation and backtracking are generally more natural.